GRANT CRITERIA for FY2021

 - Pay attention to dates in the round you’re applying for.
 Make sure your project is focused and falls within the parameters outlined.

-- Request feedback on a complete draft version of your application by June 23, 2020 for Round 1 and October 23, 2020 for Round 2.
+- Request feedback on a complete draft version of your application by October 23, 2020 for Round 2.
 Staff cannot guarantee a thorough review after those dates because of time necessary to provide helpful feedback.
 (Draft reviews are completed on a first-come, first-served basis.)

 Note on Funding: We will process the first 80% of a grant award after the recipient: (1) signs the Agreement; (2) fills out a W9 form; and (3) submits an invoice.
 The remaining 20% of the award is processed after the recipient submits a final report and invoice.